Tensho369/hackathon_console_wiki_game/README.md

 # Overview
-console_wiki_game is a command-line game that challenges players to navigate through Wikipedia articles, possibly aiming to reach a specific target article starting from a random one.
+console_wiki_game is a command-line game created at a hackathon that challenges players to navigate through Wikipedia articles, possibly aiming to reach a specific target article starting from a random one.
 The game likely utilizes Wikipedia's API to fetch article data and presents it in a text-based interface.​

 ## Project Structure
 ### main.py